tom-randolph/LENS-slice/README.md

 4. Press the reset button on the machine.
 The light should turn on blue.
 5. Press the Enable button (blinking green) on Mach4Mill.
 6. Take note of the print head location.
-7. Being careful not to crash the print head, try jogging the X,Y (arrow keys), and z (page up, page down) axes. __Note that hitting a limit switch will require you to power down and start from step 1.__
+7. Being careful not to crash the print head, try jogging the X,Y (arrow keys), and z (page up, page down) axes. __If you hit a limit switch, cycle the E-Stop button and then press the reset button__
 8. Jog the head to the back right corner of the work area and zero the X and Y axis by pressing the "Zero X", "Zero Y" buttons in the top left of Mach4Mill.
-10. Lower the z axis using the calibration tool, and zero the z axis with the "Zero Z" button in Mach4Mill.
+10. Lower the Z axis using the calibration tool, and zero the z axis with the "Zero Z" button in Mach4Mill.
 11. Navigate to File->Open Gcode File in Mach4Mill.
 12. In the file-type dropdown, select "All files".
 Navigate to your file and open it.
 13. If loaded correctly, you should see the tool path being traced in the blue graphics window.
 14. Ensure that the machine is still enables, and press the green "Cycle Start Gcode" in Mach4Mill.

+#### Calibration

+The LENS450 does not come with any sort of calibartion routine or reccomended print settings that would work for custom gcode.
+To understand what effect different print parameters (laser power, liner feed rate, and powder depostion rate) have on print quality and dimensions, I have design a test printing script that allows the user to vary the print parameters during the course of the print to get a sense of what dimesions to expect for the layer height and the width of the print bead.